gmo/grunt-mocha-phantomjs/README.md

 ## Release History

+* 2013-10-17   v0.3.X   Added ability to output each of the html page results to a directory
 * 2013-07-05   v0.3.0   Upgrade mocha-phantomjs to 3.1.0
 * 2013-04-19   v0.2.8   Fix path to mocha-phantomjs binary on windows when not installed with plugin
 * 2013-04-19   v0.2.7   Fixes error thrown when tests pass and no output file specified